 We also plan to open or invest in and manage more restaurants under our existing brands, refined brands and new brands.
-Specifically, we plan to open or invest in and manage seven new restaurants (three in Hong Kong and four in the PRC) in the year ending 31 December 2018, of which one restaurant has been opened in Hong Kong in the first quarter of 2018 and the second new restaurant is scheduled to open in late March 2018 or early April 2018.
+Specifically, we currently plan to open or invest in and manage seven new restaurants (three in Hong Kong and four in the PRC) in the year ending 31 December 2019, of which no restaurant has been opened yet in Hong Kong and we are still in the process of identifying the suitable locations for the new restaurants which are scheduled to open.
 For restaurants to be opened in the PRC, we only intend to hold a minority stake of approximately 25% in the operating companies of these restaurants and will manage these restaurants.